ajay-dhangar/algo/QueueArrayListImplementation.md

         arr = b;
         num++;
     }

-    static void decreaseArraySize() {
+    // Method to decrease the size of the array static void decreaseArraySize() {
         int n = arr.length - 1;
         int[] b = new int[n];